The Best Questions To Ask IT Candidates in an Interview

 4. What was the biggest project you worked on in the last six months?

-Here, you’re turning the mic over to the candidate and giving them the floor to make a case for their strengths, both technical and non-technical.
+Here, you’re turning the mic over to the candidate and giving them the floor to make a case for their technical and non-technical strengths.
 Look for the candidate to talk you through how they solved a problem or overcame a challenge and the steps that were involved along the way.
 Ideally, you’ll get to hear about a mix of hard skills, like programming logic, and soft skills, like teamwork and communication.

 5. Describe your process for quality control.